In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 If you need help with the above, refer to the tutorial below:

-If you can’t find your details, contact your web host
+If you can’t find your details, contact your hosting provider

 If your WordPress database details are correct, proceed to the section below to continue troubleshooting the issue.